TomMirfin/news-server/README.md

 1. Create a .env.test file and a .env.development file
 2. in the setup.sql file there are two commands CREATE and DROP
-3. add the relevent commands into the relevant file i.e
+3. add the relevent commands into the relevant file i.e CREATE server, DROP server